 - Standalone code [public code for multiple uses to be shared across your channels]

 - Gift cards campaign [code as a gift card id]

 - Loyalty program [code as a loyalty card id]

-- Giveaway campaign [on request] [codes used for drawing purposes]
+- Giveaway campaign [codes used for drawing purposes]

 A text file that uses a comma to separate values.
 CSV file can be used for customer and voucher import/export.
 Your CSV file needs to follow certain guidelines to be successfully uploaded into Voucherify.

-Actions taken by customers not supported by default ( internal events) that have to be added manually to Voucherify and later on tracked on your website/app.
-Used for tracking customer behaviour to launch highly-targeted Campaigns and can act as a Conversion Event in referral programs.
+Actions that are taken by customers not supported by default.
+They have to be added manually to Voucherify and later on tracked on your website/app.
+Used for tracking customer behavior to launch highly-targeted Campaigns and can act as a Conversion Event in referral programs.

-Voucherify allows you to store customer details, their order history and activities.
+Voucherify allows you to store customer details, order history, and activities.
 These profiles can be used for three purposes:

 - Limiting the possibility of Redemption to a particular Customer Segment (e.g. “only new customers can redeem this voucher”).